 Dr. Brenda Llewellyn Ihssen (University of St. Michael's, 2004), Visiting Assistant Professor of Religious History, delivered the seventh and final lecture of the academic year sponsored by the Department of Religion in early April.
-Her lecture, "Strip the rich right down to their shirts': St. John the Almsgiver and the Transformation of the City," examined the eccentric Bishop St. John in his role as a unique model of early and spiritual texts of Orthodox Christianity during the age of the Byzantine Empire, teaches courses at PLU in Eastern Orthodox and early Christian history and theology.
+Her lecture, "Strip the rich right down to their shirts': St. John the Almsgiver and the Transformation of the City," examined the eccentric Bishop St. John in his role as a unique model of early Byzantine ascetic behavior and social justice in seventh-century Alexandria.
+Dr. Ihssen, whose research is focused primarily on social ethics in the writings of fourth-century Greek authors and in monastic and spiritual texts of Orthodox Christianity during the age of the Byzantine Empire, teaches courses at PLU in Eastern Orthodox and early Christian history and theology.